waynegramlich/Fab/docs/FabTools.md

-# FabShop: Shop: Tools and Machines.
+# FabTools: FabTools: Tools for Fab..
-This is a package provides classes used to define what machines and tools are available in a shop.
+This is a package provides classes used to define the tooling that is available in a shop.
-They basically some classes that interface with the FreeCAD tool bit and tool table JSON files along with some higher level classes for defining machines and shops.
+They basically some classes that interface with the FreeCAD tool bit and tool table JSON files.

 The classes are:
 * FabTool: The base class for tool bits.